-6.3 Management, Monitoring and Review
+6.3 Management, Monitoring & Review

 As part of the implementation process, Knox City Council will review, manage and measure the implementation of the Strategic Plan.
 It is proposed that the review of the Strategic Plan will occur every five years.

-This will review and analyse:
+This review will determine and analyse:

-- The actions and projects that have been delivered or underway; - The success of key actions and projects including partnerships; - The consistency of projects against the shared vision for the Upper Gully and the objectives of the City Plan; - Development activity since the introduction of Planning Scheme Amendment C141 to the Knox Planning Scheme; and - Any obstructions preventing the successful implementation of the program.
+- the actions and projects that have been delivered or underway; - the success of key actions and projects including partnerships; - the consistency of projects against the shared vision for the Upper Gully and the objectives of the City Plan; - development activity since the introduction of Planning Scheme Amendment; and - any obstructions preventing the successful implementation of the program.

-This process will allow Council to measure the success of the program and allocate future resources as necessary and allow for the implementation program to be adjusted to ensure the vision is being achieved.
+The review process will allow Council to measure the success of the program and allocate future resources as necessary and allow for the implementation program to be adjusted to ensure the vision is being achieved.

 All actions require Council in its various roles to facilitate and deliver.
 Some actions require direct input and management by others who may be landholders or infrastructure providers.
 A significant role for Council will be as advocate and partner with key public landholders.
 Advancement of actions in the Implementation Plan will require Council's continued and dedicated involvement and commitment through the business and resource planning processes.
 Over time, the details of the Strategic Plan will be 'fine tuned' to incorporate evolving drivers of change including property market and demographic changes.

-The ongoing management of the Implementation Plan will need to be facilitated by and integrated into the business planning for the Place Program of Knox City Council.
-Ultimately, a Place Program officer dedicated to the ongoing management of the Implementation Program is essential for Council to achieve the strategic objectives of the Strategic Plan.
+The ongoing management of the Implementation Plan will be facilitated by and integrated into the business planning for the City Futures Department of Knox City Council.
+Ultimately, a Place Manager dedicated to the ongoing management of the Implementation Program is essential for Council to achieve the objectives of the Strategic Plan.